 Cervical cancer can arise from abnormal cells located in the cervix.
-Most cervical cancers are a result of a previous infection with the human papilloma virus (HPV), which is spread through sexual intercourse.
+Most cervical cancers are a result of a previous infection with the human papilloma virus (HPV), which is sexually transmitted.

-Your doctor may perform a pap smear or a colposcopy to help diagnose your condition.
+Your doctor or health care provider will perform pap smears to screen for abnormal cells.
+If abnormalities are seen, your doctor will perform a colposcopy and/or biopsy to provide a diagnosis.
 If cancer is detected, your doctor may use body CT, body MRI, chest x-ray or PET scan to help determine whether the cancer has spread.
-Depending on its extent, surgery, radiation therapy, cryotherapy or chemotherapy may be performed.
+Depending on its extent, surgery, radiation therapy, or chemotherapy may be performed.

 What is cervical cancer?

 Cervical cancer can arise from abnormal cells located in the cervix, the lower part of the uterus that connects the uterus with the vagina.
 Most cervical cancers are a result of a previous infection with the human papilloma virus, or HPV.
-HPV is an infectious virus that is spread through intercourse.
-Infection can be avoided by vaccination prior to viral exposure (see below).
-HPV can cause pre-cancerous changes in the cells of the cervix, and may result in the development of cervical cancer.
-While cervical cancer is generally a slow-developing disease, if not detected early, it may spread to other parts of the body such as the lining of the abdomen, liver, bladder or lungs.
+HPV is an infectious virus that is sexually transmitted.
+Infection can be greatly reduced by vaccination prior to viral exposure (see below).
+HPV can cause pre-cancerous changes in the cells of the cervix and may result in the development of cervical cancer.
+While cervical cancer is generally a slow-developing disease, if not detected early, it may spread to other parts of the body such as the lining of the abdomen, liver, bladder, or lungs.

 Cervical cancer may cause no symptoms or include symptoms such as: